Employment legislation

 The period that an employer must retain records sufficient to prove it is paying a worker the correct rate is six years (this became effective from 1 April 2021).

-From 1 April 2024, the National Living Wage age band has been expanded to include workers aged 21 and over.
-The National Living Wage ( NLW) and National Minimum Wage (NMW), rates will rise as follows:
+From 1 April 2025, the National Living Wage ( NLW) and National Minimum Wage (NMW), rates will rise as follows:

 Real Living Wage